Monetary and Fiscal Policy Interactions in Closed and Open Economies: An IS–LM and Mundell–Fleming Perspective

 Fiscal Policy

 An increase in government purchases (G) shifts the IS curve to the right, raising national income (Y).
 However, higher income increases money demand, pushing interest rates upward, which reduces investment—a phenomenon known as crowding out (Dornbusch et al., 2011).
-Similarly, a tax cut increases disposable income and consumption, shifting the IS curve rightward but again facing partial offset through higher interest rates.
+Similarly, a tax cut increases disposable income and consumption, shifting the IS curve rightward but is again offset by higher interest rates.

 Monetary Policy